 Tenerife and the Canary islands in general are lucky to have a resident population of both pilot whales and dolphins.
 This basically implies sightings are guaranteed all year round since there is no dependency on migration movements.
 During some times of the years the number of species on sight increase.
 We have all details in our Tenerife whale watching guide.

-Tarifa is a paradise for surfers and kitesurfers from all over the world.
+Tarifa is a paradise for people who enjoy surfing in Spain and for visitors who look for kite surfing in Spain from all over the world.
 The winds from the Atlantic and the long beaches provide excellent conditions for water sports.
-Fun, easy-going and very different from the commercial coast of Costa del Sol in Málaga,
+Fun, easy-going, and very different from the commercial coast of Costa del Sol in Málaga,

-The Atlantic ocean and the Mediterranean sea meet here, at the heart of The Estrecho.
+The Atlantic Ocean and the Mediterranean Sea meet here, at the heart of The Estrecho.
 Lots of varied sealife gathers here.
-The tunafish migration every year brings along hundres of killer whales in search for an easy hunt.
-You can witness this from boats that departure from Tarifa!
+The tuna fish migration every year brings along hundreds of killer whales in search for an easy hunt.
+You can witness this from boats that depart from Tarifa!
 You will be able to find more information on whale watching in Tarifa in this link.

 Although whale sightings occur in different parts of the Mediterranean Sea, from the Cape de Creus through Columbretes and Balearic Islands is where you will have the highest chances of finding whales and dolphins in their natural habitat.
 Tarifa and the straight of Gibraltar in particular are prime places to find one elusive species in particular: killer whales.